Tool Learning 1 - Use Fuzzilli on Real Targets

 $ tar -xvzf swift-5.4.2-RELEASE-ubuntu18.04.tar.gz -C ~

-Add the path into ~/.bashrc and source it (restart the environment)
+Add the path to ~/.bashrc and source it, or restart the environment:

 1